r4mz3r0/Political-Science/POLI123/README.md

 # Political Psychology
 ## About
-This repository includes group projects, lecture Notes, and coursework.
-The skills and knowledge acquired from taking political psychology are exhbited in this repository.
+This repository includes group projects, lecture notes, and coursework.
+The skills and knowledge I acquired from taking political psychology are exhbited in this repository.
 ## Fall 2018
 Professor Elaine Denny <br>
 ## Syllabus